Influenza vaccine for adults

 • Tell your doctor if your fever persists.

-• Read more: After your immunisation.(external link)
+• Read more about what happens after your immunisation.(external link)

 • Feeling unwell, tired or weak